Flora Campbell Jespersen of Harrisburg passed away peacefully on Easter Sunday, April 21. She was 95 and a resident at Homeland Center.

 My favorite aunt.
 Always a powerful presence in her many activities.
 May she continue to be as active as she always has.

 To my dear Jespersen family, I have such wonderful memories of our two families spending time together.
 Our parents had a beautiful long lasting friendship.
 You are all in our thoughts and prayers during this time.
 Wrapping you in love and warm hugs.

 Sue and Joe Ingraffia & family - Isabella, Nicholas and Louis

-To plant a tree in memory of Flora Jespersen, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Flora Jespersen, please visit our Tree Store